serpedious/automatic-trading-system/README.md

 - password: password

 ### Exeute App(when you execute this app in your local environment, you need to excute items below)
-- create .env and set proper parameters
+- create .env and set proper parameters(local is same with example env)
 - command execute "docker-compose up"

 ### Enter Postgres Container(Local)